xbmc/repo-plugins/plugin.video.twitch/README.md

 > This Add-on does not handle any aspect of the playback of Twitch streams (that would be the Kodi Video Player), it simply tells Kodi what to play.
 > The Add-on does however provide Quality Options which may help if your internet connection / computer specs are below requirements for HD streams.
+> Try making sure that the Kodi Add-on "InputStream Adaptive" is installed, and Adaptive Quality is enabled in Twitch.tv's Add-on settings.

 * Which features require an OAuth token?